Intrinsic persistent homology via density-based metric learning: Fermat-based Persistent Homology

-\begin{example}[Eyeglasses] We compute the persistence diagram associated to the sample points from Example \ref{eyeglasses example}, Figure \ref{fig:eyeglasses dist}.
-We compare the results obtained with different distance choices: the Euclidean distance, the $k$-NN estimator of the inherited Riemannian distance and the sample Fermat distance for $p=2.5$, $p=3$ and $p=3.5$.
+\begin{example}[Eyeglasses] We compute the persistence diagram associated to the Vietoris--Rips filtration of the sample points from Example \ref{eyeglasses example}, Figure \ref{fig:eyeglasses dist}.
+We compare the results obtained with different distant choices: the Euclidean distance, the $k$-NN estimator of the inherited Riemannian distance for $k=4$ and $k=5$ and the sample Fermat distance for $p=2.5$ and $p=3$.
+We also considered a weighted Vietoris--Rips filtration derived by a DTM-function with parameters $m=0.01$ and $p=1$ (see \cite{MR3968644} and Remark \ref{DTM}).
 The homology of the eyeglasses curve has one generator of $H_0$ and one generator of $H_1$.
 However, it can be noticed that for either Euclidean and $k$-NN distance for $k\geq 5$, the persistence diagram displays two salient generators for the first homology group $H_1$, which can be attributed to the small reach of the manifold.
 As it can be seen in Figure \ref{fig:eyeglasses noise}, smaller values of $k$ fail to capture the geometry of the eyeglasses manifold.
-With the Fermat distance for different choices of $p$ the diagram shows accurately only one persistent generator for $H_1$.
+A similar situation is presented using the Vietoris--Rips DTM-filtration.
+Finally, for the Vietoris--Rips filtration using Fermat distance for different choices of $p$, the diagrams show accurately only one persistent generator for $H_1$.
 On the other hand, the number of noticeable connected components increases with $p$.
 This effect is caused by the presence of noisy points in regions of extremely low density, becoming isolated points (or outliers) as $p$ evolves (cf. Remark \ref{H0}).

 \end{example}